- Associate Professor of Law

 Kate Weisburd's primary interests are in the areas of criminal investigation, adjudication, and post-conviction law as they relate to the street-level implementation of criminal justice reform.
-In particular, Professor Weisburd's research focuses on alternatives to incarceration, including the emerging and varied forms of electronic surveillance and mechanized probation.
-Her recent scholarly work has appeared or is forthcoming in the Virginia Law Review, Iowa Law Review and the UCLA Law Review, and she has written for The Marshall Project as well as other mainstream media.
+In particular, Professor Weisburd's research focuses on alternatives to incarceration, including the emerging and varied forms of electronic surveillance, non-carceral punishment, and mechanized court supervision.
+Her recent scholarly work has appeared or is forthcoming in the Virginia Law Review, Iowa Law Review, North Carolina Law Review, and the UCLA Law Review, and she has written for The Marshall Project as well as other mainstream media.
 Professor Weisburd's article, "Punitive Surveillance" (Va.
 L. Rev.), was selected for the Reidenberg-Kerr Award for Outstanding Scholarship by a Junior Scholar at the 2021 Privacy Law Scholars Conference.

 Prior to joining GW Law, Professor Weisburd founded and directed the Youth Defender Clinic at the East Bay Community Law Center, which is part of the clinical program at UC Berkeley School of Law and the largest provider of free legal services in the county.
 In that role, she taught and supervised law students representing young people in juvenile court and school discipline proceedings.
 In addition to her clinical teaching responsibilities, Professor Weisburd served as a lecturer at Berkeley Law, teaching courses on the school-to-prison pipeline.
 Prior to creating the Youth Defender Clinic, she was a fellow and supervising attorney in Berkeley Law's Death Penalty Clinic.
 In both clinics, Professor Weisburd maintained her own caseload and represented clients at trial, on appeal, and in post-conviction proceedings.